Installation

 Make the mythic-cli

 All configuration is done via the mythic-cli binary.
 However, to help with GitHub sizes, the mythic-cli binary is no longer distributed with the main Mythic repository.
 Instead, you will need to make the binary via sudo make from the main Mythic folder.
 This will create the build container for the mythic-cli, build the binary, and copy it into your main Mythic folder automatically.
 From there on, you can use the mythic-cli binary like normal.
+Make sure you use the mythic-cli binary from the main Mythic folder.

 Configure your installation